The more people are in a photo, the more complex the image. This means that a group photoshoot is a challenge, mainly if you photograph large groups.

 Arranging a large group takes a significant amount of time.
 If you have a composition in mind, you can work more efficiently.
 And you’ll have happier, less impatient subjects.

 Group photo composition starts with the location.
-Of course, the location needs to be large enough to accommodate the entire group.
+Of course, the place needs to be large enough to accommodate everyone.
 But what else should you look for?

 Consider elements in the environment that will allow the group to be on different levels.
-By having multiple rows, you go beyond the all the heads in a straight line pose.
+By having multiple rows, you can create a more exciting composition.

 Things like stairs, benches, large boulders and other items can help fit everyone in.
 Props have the possibility of giving you the best help when it comes to group photoshoots.

-The background should also be a consideration in group photography.
-With so many cheerful faces, the group picture is already going to be busy enough.
+You should also consider the background in group photography.
+With so many cheerful faces, the group shots are already going to be busy enough.

 Most group photos use narrower apertures to get a proper focus.
 So set up the group shots far enough away from any objects in the background to still get some soft blur.

-A location can have a great backdrop and the perfect details and still be a bad location without good light.
+A location can have a perfect backdrop and details.
+But it can still be a bad location without good light.
 Make sure the group won’t be facing into the sun.
+Otherwise, your subject will have closed or squinting eyes.

 Height is also a consideration when composing group photos.
 Shooting from a taller position can help fit more faces into the frame.